Welcome to the University of Can

 - W.B.
 Yeats, Irish Poet

-Founded in 2010, CanU is a partner-based out-of-school program on the University of Manitoba and Red River College campuses.
+Founded in 2010, CanU is a partner-based out-of-school program on the University of Manitoba campuses.
 We are over 500 Gr.
 5-12 Winnipeg kids, over 500 post-secondary students, more than 20 corporate and community funding partners, more than 30 post-secondary departments and faculties, 40 Winnipeg schools, 50 programs, and two full-time employees.
 As an organization built upon mutually beneficial partnerships with a rich variety of complementary stakeholders, we are united by the dream that when a child experiences hope and confidence, the possibilities for that child are limitless.

 What We Do